kevinbevin64/OmniCard/Docs/PLAN.md

 ### Core features

-- [ ] Add attribute to `Card` model for nickname
+- [x] Add attribute to `Card` model for nickname

 ### Quality of life features

 - [ ] Add icon representing the card's payment network to the card
+- [ ] Spacing between every 4 digits in the card number
+- [ ] Use phone camera to detect card details